pvlbnkl/nix-config/README.md

 # nix-config
 DISCLAIMER: This is OMEGA broken.
-For a few reasons:
+Main reason:
 Default nix config needs to be adjusted to allow experimental features - flakes.
 This is my personal nix config for my work laptop featuring nix, nix-darwin and home-manager.